clarkb21/Amazon_Vine_Analysis/README.md

 ## Results
 **1. How many Vine reviews and non-Vine reviews were there?**
-i.
-Vine members had a total of 24,171 reviews in the dataset. ii.
-Non-Vine members had a total of 3,456,395 reviews.
+-Vine members had a total of 24,171 reviews in the dataset.
+-Non-Vine members had a total of 3,456,395 reviews.